Mitchell Cox (rugby league, born 1993)

-Mitch Cox (born 15 November 1993) is an English rugby league footballer who plays as a second-row forward for Swinton Lions in the Championship.
+Mitch Cox (born 15 November 1993) is an English rugby league footballer who last played as a forward for Swinton Lions in the Championship.

 He has previously played at club level for the Leigh Centurions (now known as Leigh Leopards as of 2022 season) in the Championship.

 Background

 Born in Manchester, Cox started his rugby league career in the reserve team at the Leigh Centurions.
 Between two spells with the Leigh Centurions academy system, Cox signed for Australian Rugby League Club Thirroul Butchers where he played a season before returning to the Leigh Centurions.
 When the reserve team was discontinued, Cox after one game chose to return to amateur rugby instead.
 Cox signed with the North Wales Crusaders and spent the next few seasons with Leigh Miners Rangers.

 Playing career

 Thirroul Butchers

 Cox signed for Australian Rugby League Club Thirroul Butchers for one year in 2014.

 North Wales Crusaders

 Cox signed for North Wales Crusaders after a successful spell at Leigh Centurions academy in 2015.